 My areas of experience include, but is not limited to:

-Clients with Diabetes and other lifelong health conditions
+Clients with diabetes and other chronic health conditions

 Autism and Asperger's (ASD)